BenoitPAIX/16S_Metabarcoding_tutorial/README.md

 The relative abundance of sequences you core ASV can be plotted using barplots at the family level.

-As there is only 63 core ASVs, the plots could also be plotted the genus level and might not be too dense.
+As there is only 63 core ASVs, the plots could also be plotted at the genus level and might not be too dense.

 ```